-Flyers play complete game to beat Red Wings 3-1
+Flyers lay themselves out there to beat Red Wings 3-1

 With Travis Konecny hurt and Patrick Brown traded, the Flyers were down two penalty killers.
 But the special teams unit continued to produce even without two of its staples.

 The Flyers’ overall kill percentage is nothing special.
-It sits in the lower half of the league’s standings at 24th with a kill rate of 75.6 percent.
-However, they were third in the league in shorthanded goals (10).
+It sits in the lower half of the league’s standings at 24th with a kill rate of 75.6%.
+They were third in the league in short-handed goals (10), but through their lackluster February, the goals faded away.

 An unlikely name pushed the Flyers into second, along with the Vancouver Canucks (11).
-Nicolas Deslauriers blocked a shot by the blue line and turned around for a breakaway short-handed goal.
-Deslauriers, who is more known for his forceful, hard-hitting play than his speed, now has five goals.
+Deslauriers blocked a shot near the blue line and turned around for a breakaway short-handed goal.
+Deslauriers, who is more known for his forceful, hard-hitting play rather than his speed, now has five goals.

+“I think our last 10 games, we weren’t aggressive enough when we had the chance,” Deslauriers said.
+“On that one, I just got lucky obviously with the flat stick there.
+But I think the guys were chirping me because I think Lemieux was calling for the puck behind me.
+But I only get one breakaway probably for two or three years.
+I’ll take the shot.”

 The Flyers then scored their third goal down six skaters to five after the Red Wings pulled their goalie.